Karol-Cedro/Karol-Cedro/README.md

 - Graduated with a Master's degree in Computer Science from the Warsaw University of Technology.

 📚 **Current Focus**
-- Expanding my knowledge in terms of backend engineering using microservices.
+- Expanding my knowledge in terms of backend engineering and DevOps.
+- Currently working on some private projects like Finyze[https://github.com/Karol-Cedro/Finyze]

 💻 **Professional Experience**
 - I work as a Software Engineer in a **Platform Engineering** team at **Sabre**, helping to build and improve tools and systems that support our teams.